12 Facts you should know about Jean-Michel Basquiat

 Who is Jean-Michel Basquiat?
 This mysterious character of the 80’s contemporary art scene continues to fascinate us.
-His art both raw and naïve and full of street art influences will inspire numerous artists today.
+His art, both raw and naïve and full of street art influences, continues to inspire numerous artists today.
 Artsper has selected twelve facts you should know about the artist who had a very short but very eventful life.

-At seventeen years old, he left his parents’ home in Brooklyn to live in Lower Manhattan.
+At seventeen years old, Jean-Michel Basquiat left his parents’ home in Brooklyn to live in Lower Manhattan.
 He managed to survive by crashing at friends’ places temporarily, or living in the streets with winos and druggies.
 He supported himself by selling t-shirts and homemade postcards.

 Jean-Michel Basquiat lived in Larry Gagosian’s home for a year.
 He worked in a basement type space.
 His paintings were exhibited in the West Hollywood Gagosian gallery.
 He was in a relationship with Madonna at the time, and she lived with them for a couple of months.

-Basquiat had a noise rock band named “Gray”.
-He also produced a hip hop record called “Beat Bop” featuring Fab five Freddy and Rammellzee.
+Basquiat had a noise rock band named Gray.
+He also produced a hip hop record called “Beat Bop” featuring K-Rob and Rammellzee.
 Basquiat designed the cover of the single, which appealed to both art and record collectors.

-He was probably one of the youngest members of his favourite museum, Brooklyn Museum.
+Jean-Michel Basquiat was probably one of the youngest members of his favorite museum, Brooklyn Museum.
 His mother often took him to art museums in Manhattan when he was still young and encouraged his artistic talent.

 Both the Museum of Modern Art and the Whitney Museum of American Art rejected Basquiat’s work.